Menopause & Post-Menopause Stability

 • unrefreshed mornings regardless of hours slept

-This is hypothalamic-metabolic reciprocity struggling to re-establish a coherent rhythm — deeper than hormone levels alone.
+This is hypothalamic-metabolic reciprocity struggling to re-establish a coherent rhythm.

 Nighttime physiology is the most honest measure of whether your system truly stabilized.

-Post-menopausal cognitive changes come down to margin — microglial irritability, autonomic rigidity, reduced CO₂ tolerance, mitochondrial tightness, and metabolic variability all narrowing cortical bandwidth.
+“I used to be sharp” is one of the most common things women say in this stage.
+They’re right — something shifted.
+The mechanism is capacity compression, not decline.
+Microglial irritability, autonomic rigidity, reduced CO₂ tolerance, mitochondrial tightness, and metabolic variability all narrow cortical bandwidth.
 Processing slows under load; it returns when the load clears.

 Common signatures: